evanblack/ustyle-modals/README.md

 HTML to push into the footer.
 To warn you, p, h3, h4 are all floated left, so they don't mess with any buttons.

     formurl
-If you want to add a button form in the pop-up footer, this is the action of the form
+If you want to add a button form in the modal footer, this is the action of the form

     formmethod
 The method of the form, defaults to 'POST'